madsgroholdt/AC215_gAIn/src/api_service/api/data_preprocessing/README.md

+## Strava Data Pre-Processing
-## Run This Container If You Wish to Get User Strava Data, Preprocess It, and Upload to GCP
+Run this container if you wish to get user-specific Strava data, preprocess it, and then upload it to a GCP bucket

 ### Container Set-Up
 Run the startup script which makes building & running the container easy.